liawbeile/liawbeile.github.io/_pages/about.md

 **_Apr 2021:_**
 In RISE by BCG, in the month of Apr 2021:
-- Completed a case project and presentation on how to improve the visitor journey for a family of international travellers seeking to experience fun and exciting activities together in Sentosa when visiting Singapore, in the same team of 6 members.
+- Completed a case project and presentation on how to improve the visitor journey for a family of international travellers seeking to experience fun and exciting activities together in S. Corporation when visiting Singapore, in the same team of 6 members.
     - Examples of the design thinking principles and practices applied during the project include: user interviews, stakeholder journey mapping, persona mapping, Crazy 8s, Creative Matrix, Concept Poster, Evaluation.
     - Methods used involved Card Sorting, Affinity diagramming, DVF Analysis, Impact/Difficulty Analysis, Storyboarding, Wireframing, Product Metrics.